waldur/waldur-docs/docs/user-guide/staff-users/affiliate-program.md

 Click **Add affiliate link** to create a link.
 Pick the referred and affiliate organizations, set the fee percentage and the active window, and save.

+An organization can have only one active affiliate.
+While **Active** is ticked, organizations that already have one are greyed out in the **Referred organization** list, with the name of their current affiliate.
+You can still create an inactive link for such an organization, for example to prepare a change of affiliate.

+To move an organization to a different affiliate:

+1. Add the new link with **Active** cleared.
+2. Once the organization's invoices for the old affiliate's last month are finalized, choose **Edit** in the old link's row actions and clear **Active**.
+Fees stop accruing at once, even for a month not yet invoiced.
+3. Edit the new link and tick **Active** before the invoices for its first month are finalized, or it earns nothing for that month.

+Ticking **Active** on a link while another link for the same organization is active is refused.
+Prefer deactivating to deleting: deleting a link removes its accrual records and total earned, although fees already credited stay in the affiliate's balance.

 ### How fees accrue

 When an invoice is finalized at the end of the month, an affiliate fee is